ethervox-ai/ethervoxai/docs/code-of-conduct.md

-# 📜 Code of Conduct
+﻿# ðŸ“œ Code of Conduct

 AmbientAI is committed to building a respectful, inclusive, and forward-thinking community around privacy-preserving, multilingual audio intelligence.
-Whether you’re contributing code, documentation, ideas, or feedback—we ask everyone to follow these principles.
+Whether youâ€™re contributing code, documentation, ideas, or feedbackâ€”we ask everyone to follow these principles.

 ---

-## 🌟 Our Standards
+## ðŸŒŸ Our Standards

 We are dedicated to a harassment-free experience for everyone, regardless of: